sauravtb/Ep-fileviewer/README.md

 2. Clone the repo
 3. Open the folder "Ep-fileviewer" with vscode
 4. Open terminal and type "npm install" (it will install all libraries used in the project)
-5. Run coomand "npm start" in terminal (the project will run on http://localhost:3000/)
+5. Run command "npm start" in terminal (the project will run on http://localhost:3000/)

+**Take a Pull from branch "saurav_new" (it has all the latest changes)